tnabtaf/pub_spork/README.md

 ## How is my relevant pubs lib updated?

 Your *relevant pubs lib* is kept in a reference manager like CiteULike or Zotero.
-One of the key goals of PubSpork is to help you create this library.
+One of the key goals of PubSpork is to help you maintain this library.

 How publications are added depends on the reference manager:

-### CiteULike
+## CiteULike

 First, you'll need to have a CiteULike account.
 Set that up, and then make sure you are logged in before you start to walk through the generated HTML page.